 Symptoms: pale face, feeling extreme fatigue

-Symptoms: Feel tightness at chest, poor appetite and fatigue
+Symptoms: Feel tightness at the chest, poor appetite, and fatigue

 Symptoms: lots of dreams, forgetful, feeling weak and pain around waist and knee areas

 Commonly observed in patients who work through the nights, old people